jaimelightfoot/doll-smuggler/README.md

 # Usage

 ## Input Data (CSV)
-This program takes a CSV file, containing the available dolls (along with their respective weights and values), parses them, and displays them on a console.
+This program takes a CSV file containing the names of available dolls (along with their respective weights and values), parses them, and displays them on a console.

 First, let's cover what's expected of the CSV file.
-The file should contain all of your dolls, with the first row being a header file.
+The file should contain all of your dolls' information, with the first row being a header file.
 The first row must contain "name,weight,value".
 The following rows must contain the name (as a String), weight (as an Integer) and value (as an Integer).
 You may include comments in your document denoted by #, e.g. "#Available dolls listed below", as long as they are on their own row.

 Here is an example of what the CSV file should look like.